RFT for new NHMRC Health Evidence Advice and Methods Panel

 They are applicable to all guidelines containing recommendations for clinical practice, public health and environmental health.

-The Standards will be supported by practical advice on various aspects of guideline development, which will be published as self-contained modules on the new ‘Guidelines for Guidelines’ website.
-This online resource will supersede NHMRC’s current suite of methodological advice for guideline developers.
-The first five draft modules developed for the website are now available for consultation.
+The Standards will be supported by practicial advise on various aspects of guideline development, which will be published as self-contained modules on the new 'Guidelines for Guidelines' website.
+This online resource will be launched late 2018, and will supersede NHMRC's current suite of methodological advice for guideline developers.
+Draft modules developed for the website will be released for public consultation.
+Sign up to NHMRC's subscriptions service to receieve alerts whenever draft modules are available.

 NHMRC’s Guideline Approval Program